Q: How do people get referred to Phyllis Tuckwell Hospice Care?

 A: Through the palliative and end of life care services we provide, Phyllis Tuckwell Hospice Care seeks to neither hasten nor postpone death.
 Please see our Assisted Dying page to read our statement regarding the Assisted Dying Bill 2014-5.

-Q: Once I am admitted, can I be discharged?
+Q: Once I am admitted to the IPU, can I be discharged?

 A: Yes, around one in three of our patients are discharged.
 If conditions at home are suitable and your carer can cope, we will help you to go home and stay at home if that is what is best for you.
 We provide physiotherapy and occupational therapy to make sure you are ready and able to return home, and we are able to support our patients out in the community with our Clinical Nurse Specialists who do home visits.
 If you have any questions regarding being referred to our In-Patient Unit, such as what happens and if you can do anything to help prepare for your stay, please click here.